Below are brief descriptions of the various eye conditions we commonly see and treat at Eyes on the Diamond in Boalsburg.

 Since computer monitors are typically 20 to 26 inches from your eyes, your regular glasses may not be the best option for computer work.
 This distance range is considered intermediate – closer than what you use to drive a car but farther away than what you use to read.
 Special lens designs for computer work provide you with a larger intermediate area for viewing the computer and your immediate work area like the top of your desk.
-Dr. Hanlen and Associates can help you determine if these special lenses are appropriate for you.
+Eyes on the Diamond can help you determine if these special lenses are appropriate for you.

 Dry Eye Syndrome

 Dry eye syndrome refers to a breakdown in the quantity or quality of tears to moisten, cleanse and protect the eyes.
 This is significant because, with each blink, tears protect the surface of the eye, washing away dust and microorganisms.
 When this protective coating dries up, the eyes may feel “gritty” or burn and can be more sensitive to light.
 In extreme cases, vision can be blurred.

 If you suspect that you have dry eye, see your eye doctor.
 Proper care will not only increase your comfort – it will protect your eyes.
 Your eye care provider can perform a series of tests to determine if you have dry eyes.

 Cross-eyed, medically known as strabismus, refers to a condition in which eyes are misaligned.
 It commonly occurs when the muscles that control eye movement are not properly working together.
 The result is one or both eyes turning inward, outward, upward or downward, or one or both eyes moving irregularly.